 If you’ve been around the CrossFit world for a while now, chances are you’ve seen the memes and heard the jokes about Vegan CrossFit athletes.

 The implication is that it isn’t possible to be a vegan CrossFit athlete.
-After all, how could you do CrossFit but not eat a ton of bacon?
+After all, how could you do CrossFit but not eat a ton of bacon and beef jerky?
 But, is this actually true?
 Let’s find out!

 Can Vegans Do CrossFit?